MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-consolidation-objects/retrieve-a-consolidations-definition.md

 ## Retrieve a consolidation's definition

 You want to get the definition of a consolidation object.
-The object ID of the consolidation is B9E7FD5911D3E936C000B3B2D86C964F in the MicroStrategy Tutorial project.
+The object ID of the consolidation is B9E7FD5911D3E936C000B3B2D86C964F in the Strategy Tutorial project.
 The project ID is `B7CA92F04B9FAE8D941C3E9B7E0CD754`.

 :::info